Uncork the Best of South Africa With This 2 Week Itinerary

 If you want to see all of Cape Town’s highlights and experience some of the most scenic drives (and visit the penguins), this private tour is perfect for couples.

-South Africa’s coastal wine region is one of the best if you’re into wine tourism.
+South Africa’s Cape Winelands is one of the best regions if you’re into wine tourism.
 The area includes world-renown subregions such as Franschhoek, Paarl, and of course, Winetraveler’s favorite, Stellenbosch.
-Spend the last 4 days of your trip exploring these 3 regions, and stay at the upscale Devonvale Golf & Wine Estate.
+Spend the last 4 days of your trip exploring these 3 regions and beyond, and stay at the upscale Devonvale Golf & Wine Estate.

 Stellenbosch is an easy drive from Cape Town.
 It’s close enough for a day trip, but also ideal for those wanting to escape the city and relax in the tranquil hills of the region for a few nights.
 With over 200 wineries, you’ll have plenty to choose from when it comes to wine tasting.
 And, you can even do a wine safari or wine picnic at wineries such as Waterford Wine Estate or Warwick Wine Estate.
-One of our favorite ways to see Stellenbosch is by bicycle hopping winery to winery.
+One of our favorite ways to see Stellenbosch is in a guided fashion by bicycle, hopping winery to winery.

-You are reading “Best 2 Week South Africa Travel Itinerary” Back To Top
+You are reading “Best 2 Week South Africa Itinerary for Memorable Experiences” Back To Top